-4.10 Other keywords
+4.1.11 Other keywords

-The keyword typename is not supported by Source Navigator, and our tool simply ignores it (like it ignores keywords virtual and inline and primitive types).
-It treats everything as possible types, so it should not be an issue.
+Keyword typename is not supported by Source Navigator, and our tool simply ignores it (like it ignores keywords virtual and inline and primitive types).
+It treats everything as possible types, so this should not be an issue.